 Effect of Azotobacter and Seaweed extract on vegetative attributes

 The improvement in plant height may be because of the availability of readily accessible nitrogen from both inorganic nutrients and bio stimulants.
 In addition, the incorporation of bio stimulants may have had an important impact on the improvement of soil physiochemical parameters.
+Similar influence on the improvement in plant growth by height after bio-stimulant application was also noticed by Ray et al. (2023) in onion and Khanam et al (2023) in broccoli under subtropical weather conditions.
 Additionally, it could be attributed to the rapid growth of cells and the multiplication in the availability of nitrogen (Berman et al., 2014; Kumar et al., 2014; Shani et al., 2016 in radish; and Bhattarai and Maharjan, 2013, in carrot).
+Likewise, Rahman et al (2023) argued that nitrogen has the ability to promote plant growth as the nutrient element is directly associated with enhanced cell division and formation of more tissues resulting in profuse vegetative growth and thereby increased plant height.
 Furthermore, bio-fertilizers have been shown to promote the growth of Hibiscus sabdariffa and okra (Kaur et al., 2021), in addition to radish.
 Another possible reason for the increase in plant height is the secretion of growth-promoting substances secreted by bio stimulants such as Azotobacter and Seaweed, which could have resulted in greater root development, water transportation, nutrient uptake, and deposition.
 These findings are comparable to those of Mali et al. (2018) in radish.
+Integration of organic and chemical fertilizer inputs for enhanced plant height was examined by Howlader et al. (2019) in tomato and Apu et al (2022) in strawberry.

 A greater number of leaves is a desirable trait in radish, because more leaves aid in the development of ample photosynthates, which increase yield.
 It might be due to the application of seaweed, which enhances the growth-promoting hormones in plants, ultimately increasing the number of leaves (Ahmad et al., 2022).
 More leaves per plant could have been caused by seed inoculation with biofertilizers, which may have increased the availability of phosphorus and biological nitrogen fixation needed for robust growth.
 The same results were partially consistent with those obtained by Kirad et al. (2010), Singh et al. (2017), Subramani et al. (2011), and Mani and Anburani (2018).

 The highest length of leaf (28.33 cm) was obtained with the use of NPK + Azotobacter + seaweed extract.
 This might be because using Azotobacter along with NPK raised the rate of mineralization, resulting in the rapid release of nutrients (Ramana et al., 2010).
 The presence of nutrients and phytohormones in seaweed extract may be the reason for its ability to increase leaf length.
 Furthermore, hormones present in seaweed may help in delaying leaf senescence, allowing leaves to grow and attain length (Melo et al., 2020).
 These results are fairly similar to those of Mali et al. (2018) in radish and Yadav et al. (2021) in turnip.
 The possible reason behind the boost in breadth could be due to the availability of nitrogen from chemical fertilizers and bio stimulants, which aids in the assimilation of dietary components by plants, leading to enhanced meristematic activity.
-Similar results were reported by Kumar et al. (2014), Shani et al. (2016), Rao et al. (2010).
+Similar results were reported by Kumar et al. (2014), Shani et al. (2016), Rao et al. (2010) and Koly et al. (2024).

 Effect of Azotobacter and Seaweed extract on yield attributes